srishtiraghava/dark-light-toggler-project/README.md

+hava
-# 🌗 Light–Dark Mode Toggler
+-with lot of hardwork and effo# 🌗 Light–Dark Mode Toggler

 A simple beginner level *theme-switching utility* that allows users to glide between *daylight clarity* and *night-friendly darkness* with a single tap.
 developed with *vanilla JavaScript, CSS, and HTML*, this project demonstrates how a small interaction can significantly improve accessibility, comfort, and design elegance.